My Vision

 I am a genuine believer in the power of communities of sharing.

-That’s the Vision I hold for you, for me, for us: To show up, every day, on a mat or not, curious about this experience we call Life.
-Together, with softer hearts, we are.
+This is the vision I hold for you, for me, for us: to show up—mat or no mat—with curiosity for this experience we call Life.
+Together, with softer hearts, we keep becoming.

 Maeva